DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-6/beyond-compression/_index.md

 If we need to we can use the filter section to limit what the gate is hearing.
 We can click the "preview filter output" check box to hear what we're filtering out.

 > Also try to gate the snare tracks.

+## Parallel Processed Gated Snare

+> Another useful application of this parallel expansion is emphasizing drum transients.
+Set the expander/gate with a high threshold and fast attack and release times to isolate just a tiny “blip” at the start of each hit, and then mix that back in with the unprocessed sound.

 # Transient Enhancement